Gexkill/sweng2/CI/src/index.md

 ## Role

 Usages and javadoc suggest us that this class is very important because it is like the standard "manager" of apache tomacat catalina (that is a servlets server), in fact this class belongs to an host implementation (that uses it to manage all features inserted at high level) and it contains the servlets.
-In fact in the *context pattern* (Contextual Information) we have a main class context that contains the main information, in this case contains the servlet refers or allow to modify the request or responses via interceptor.
+In fact in the *context pattern* (Contextual Information) we have a main class context that contains the main information, in this case contains the servlet refers or it allows to modify the request or responses via interceptor (in fact it extends *Container*).
 The *context pattern* is very useful where there are a lot of data, for example it is used in android applications to interact with the user.
 With this pattern you can manage a lot of features dynamically inserted via a single object from the usage side, from the creation side you can chose where use this features simply choosing the context.
 All data must pass via the context.
 **TODO improve**

-**TODO what is a context in glossary**
 **TODO class diagram automatically generated?**
 **TODO write also our interpretation?**
-**TODO write role of each method?**
-**TODO remember that the class implements ServletContext that is compiled and extends ContianerBase** **TODO write what is catalina in glossary**

 [//]: # (pagebreak)